Infrastructure Cost Management#

 kubectl get all -n colab

-In ideal situation, apart from intentional workloads there will only be monitoring database server that’s running, which will look something like this:
+In an ideal situation, apart from intentional workloads there will only be monitoring database server that’s running, which will look something like this:

 NAME READY STATUS RESTARTS AGE